AndrianBdn/wg-cmd/README.md

 ### Other OS besides Linux

-WG Commander is designed to work on Linux, because it uses systemd, iptables, sysctl.
+WG Commander is designed to work on Linux, because it uses procfs, systemd, iptables, sysctl.
 However, it is written in plain Go, so it should work on any OS that Go supports.

 - You will need to compile binary yourself.
-- Set the environment variable `WG_CMD_NO_DEPS` to 1 to disable any Linux-specific checking on start.
+- Set the environment variable `WG_CMD_NO_DEPS` to 1 to disable any Linux-specific checks on start.
 - Edit 0001-server.toml and set your OS commands in PostUp4/PostUp6/PostDown4/PostDown6 fields.
-- You will need to arrange WireGuard configuration reload yourself: wither restart WireGuard manually when config changes, or monitor the /etc/wireguard/wg*.conf files for changes and reload automatically.
+- You will need to reload WireGuard configuration: manually when you change something or monitor /etc/wireguard/wg*.conf files for changes and reload WireGuard automatically.

 PRs are welcome to add support for other OSes.

+### Running in Docker

+Although it is possible, it is not recommended to run WG Commander in Docker.

+The Setup Wizard will not work properly, because it needs to create systemd units and modify sysctl.

 ### Uninstall